Keep Warm Fishing In The Winter

 - Boot foot waders come in two different types, the ones I’m referring to here are the non-insulated or lightly insulated boot ones that guys wear in the spring, summer, and fall when the water is not that cold.
 These waders can also be cold on the feet during winter even if you wear heavy socks.
 If they are a couple of sizes too big you can add enough socks to make them warmer.

-- Breathable insulated boot foot waders are by far the best waders for fishing in the winter and I have tested these and I recommend these for fishing in the winter when the water is ice cold.
+- Breathable insulated boot foot waders are by far the best waders for cold weather fishing and I have tested these, and I recommend these for fishing in the winter when the water is ice cold.
+But there is a catch.

 The boot foot part of these waders is insulated which offers more wiggle room so you don’t need as many socks and therefore you can maintain good circulation which helps keep those feet warmer.
 With heavy socks on you can keep your feet toasty warm in these waders even when fishing during the coldest days of winter while in ice-cold water.